Tuesday, December 2, 2014

 The pioneering Cook group included the brothers John and Daniel Cook; Daniel’s wife Elizabeth and daughter Rhoda; Mrs. Cook’s brother James Shurrum and his wife Hannah; and Hannah’s sister Angeline Courter Johnson, her husband David Johnson and their three children.

 The Cooks’ final destination was just a quick three miles to the east of Union, on the Bad Fish Creek, which originally had the Indian name, “Waucoma,” believed to translate as “Clear Water.”
-The Johnson family remained in Union, while the Cooks and the Shurrums traveled the last few miles further on to the fish-filled little creek flowing through the oak-openings.
+The Johnson family remained in Union, while the Cooks and the Shurrums traveled the last few miles further on to the east and the fish-filled little creek flowing through the oak-openings.

 The Cooksville Mill, built 1842, painting by Leila Dow c.1900